-In an interview, looking the part is just as important as your approach.
-So dress like you are serious about the position, coordinating a neat and professional suit or a smart shirt and trouser combo.
+In an interview, looking the part is important, so dress like you're serious about the position.
+A neat, professional suit or a smart shirt and trouser combo should do the trick.

-Promote professionalism by playing it safe with a classic leather briefcase or satchel.
-Stylistically, laptop bags are another great option for roles based within an office.
-Also, leather tote bags that are free from tears and scuffs are a great alternative.
+When it comes to the bag you bring to your interview, a classic leather briefcase or satchel promotes professionalism, as does a laptop bag - especially for roles based in an office.
+Leather tote bags that are free from tears and scuffs are also a great alternative.

 Bear these points in mind when selecting a bag to bring to an interview:

-Bring a bag that comfortably holds all your belongings to your job interview.
+When selecting a bag to bring to your job interview, make sure it comfortably holds all your belongings.
 Pick one that is a suitable size for the number of items you are bringing.
-Avoid over packing your bag to the point of bulging; only carry what you need.
+Avoid over-packing your bag to the point of bulging; only carry what you need.